 Amy writes about arts, culture, and the environment.
 She is the Deputy Publisher of Guernica magazine and the Editor-in-Chief of the Chicago Review of Books, where she also writes a monthly column called “Burning Worlds.”
 It explores how contemporary fiction addresses issues of climate change.
-Her writing has also appeared in O, the Oprah magazine, the Los Angeles Times, the Village Voice, the Dallas Morning News, Pacific Standard, the New Republic, McSweeney’s, Literary Hub, and other places.
+Her writing has also appeared in O, the Oprah magazine, Slate, The Los Angeles Times, The New Republic, The Village Voice, the Dallas Morning News, Pacific Standard, McSweeney’s, Literary Hub, and other places.

 Sign up for her monthly newsletter, “Burning Worlds,” to learn more about how writers and artists are thinking about climate change.